mjeanroy/springmvc-mustache/README.md

 If you clone the repository, you will find samples using:

-- JMustache
+- JMustache (Java Config & XML  Config).
-- Mustache.java
+- Mustache.java (Java Config & XML  Config).
-- Handlebars
+- Handlebars (Java Config & XML  Config).
 - Spring boot with JMustache implementation.

 These samples are really simple (render a really simple template with partial).
 Do not hesitate to submit your sample if you want.